China Can Say No: Contents

-The book, which is modeled on The Japan That Can Say No, argues that many "fourth-generation" Chinese embraced Western values too strongly in the 1980s and disregarded their heritage and background.
-All of the authors were strong critics of Chinese government and Deng Xiaoping's neoliberal reforms, and at least two of the authors participated in the Tiananmen Square protests of 1989.
-Another author was sentenced to seven years in jail by the Chinese government in the 1980s for his pro-democracy activities, though he was released after only serving three years.
+The book argues that many fourth-generation Chinese embraced Western values too strongly in the 1980s and disregarded their heritage and background.

 The book specifically criticizes a number of activists such as physicist Fang Lizhi and journalist Liu Binyan.

-Describing a disenchantment among Chinese with the US starting in the 1990s, especially after it adopted a China containment policy, rejected China's bid for the World Trade Organization, and worked against China's bid for the 2000 Summer Olympics, the authors criticize US foreign policy (in particular, support for Taiwan) and American individualism.
-The book deplores unfair treatment of China by the US (as symbolized by the Yinhe Incident of 1993).
+Describing a disenchantment among Chinese with the US starting in the 1990s, especially after it adopted a supposed containment policy, rejected China's bid for the World Trade Organization, and worked against China's bid for the 2000 Summer Olympics, the authors criticize US foreign policy (in particular, support for Taiwan) and American individualism.
+The authors contend that China is surrounded by hostile forces and that the United States seeks to undermine China through cultural and political means, such as through Voice of America, and through American espionage in China.
+The authors regard the Third Taiwan Strait crisis as reflecting the hypocrisy of the United States, characterizing US foreign policy as mendacious and veiled with the language of universal human rights.

+The book deplores unfair treatment of China by the US (as symbolized by the Yinhe incident of 1993).
 It claims that China is used as a scapegoat for American problems and voices support for such governments as that of Fidel Castro's Cuba which openly declare their opposition to the US.
+The book advocates for the Chinese people to say no to unjust demands.

 The book also focuses on Japan.
-It accuses Japan of being a client state of the US, argues that Japan should not get a seat on the United Nations Security Council, and supports a renewed call for war reparations to China from Japan for its actions in the Second Sino-Japanese War.
+It describes Japan of being a client state of the US, contends that Japan should not get a seat on the United Nations Security Council, and supports a renewed call for war reparations to China from Japan for its actions in the Second Sino-Japanese War.

-A Japanese translation by Mo Bangfu and Suzuki Kaori was published in 1996 by Nikkei.
-No English translation has been published.
+Song Qiang's section of the book, The Death of Heaven's Mandate and the Coming of a New Order, is an autobiographical account of Song's development from a naïve pro-American student to a Chinese patriot.

+The next section, Be a Chinese: The Emotional and Political Choices in the Post-Cold War Era, characterizes the US as carrying out a "cultural invasion" of China to destroy it through peaceful evolution theory.

+In the section Abandon Fantasy and Prepare for Future Struggle, the authors seek to create a sense of national preservation in the reader by imagining a future in which a disintegrating China consists of central areas in Hebei and Henan, surrounded by independent regional powers in the form of a Kingdom of Tibet, an East Turkestan state, a Greater Mongolian Nation, a reinstalled Manchukuo regime, and an expanded and independent Taiwan.